A Guide to Google Grant Management

 You are probably aware that Google provides Google Ad Grants for charities.
 But how much do you know about Google charity grants and how can a grant help your charity?

-We not only manage grant accounts for charities but provide them with monthly data reports.
+We not only manage grant accounts for charities but can also set goals and events in Google Analytics (with the help of Tag Manager) to produce valuable monthly reports.
 Analysing Ad and web data can be used to inform decision making that will significantly benefit your beneficiaries and organisation.
 Get in touch to find out more.

 Did you know that Google also provides G-Suite (Google’s version of Office 365) free for Nonprofits, a YouTube Nonprofits programme and free Google Earth and Maps?